AlejandroSuero/freeze-code.nvim/README.md

 > [bin-directory](https://github.com/AlejandroSuero/freeze-code.nvim/blob/main/bin)

-Once you have it installed, you can use `:checkhealt freeze-code` to see if there are any problems with the installation or you need to install aditional tools.
+Once you have it installed, you can use `:checkhealt freeze-code` to see if there are any problems with the installation or you need to install additional tools.

 <div align="right">
   (<a href="#readme-top">Back to top</a>)